 You will encounter the occasional, older shop with an inaccessible entrance, but overall you’ll find that residents of Copenhagen are friendly and willing to help if you ever need it.
 Even if there’s a cafe or restaurant with an inaccessible entrance, many of them have tables arranged on the sidewalk for outdoor dining, and some even have heaters for those who’d like to eat outdoors in chilly weather as well.

 Copenhagen boasts that it has made numerous improvements to make the city more accessible for travelers in wheelchairs, and I’ve found that to be true.
 Plus, Copenhagen overall is a notably small and compact city, making it one of Europe’s best to traverse on wheels.
 Many of the most notable tourist attractions are close together, so it is definitely doable to spend a day just walking/rolling from one attraction to another either by yourself or with a tour guide.
-I toured the city with Copenhagen Urban Adventures and had a fun-filled day seeing all of the best sights.
+I toured the city with Copenhagen By Mie & Friends and had a fun-filled day seeing all of the best sights.

 I’d advise checking out a map of Copenhagen before going there, and planning how you’re going to get to each individual destination accordingly.
 The center of Copenhagen is Town Hall Square (Rådhuspladsen) and it’s easy to walk/roll from there to Tivoli Gardens, one of the city’s top destinations, as well as to the Central Railway Station and main bus terminal.

 wheelchair accessible transportation copenhagen denmark